Yong-Labs/2025_BayesianOptimisation_SummerSchool_ReactCDT_Notebooks/README.md

 📅 Participants have already received a **preliminary schedule**.
 Any updates or changes will be communicated.

 ## Teaching Material and Instructions
+The following notebooks and excersises were created by Yong Lee with code adapted from [OptiML PSE Group](https://github.com/OptiMaL-PSE-Lab) !

 🖥️ For software requirements, please refer to the [INSTALLATION.md](./INSTALLATION.md).

 Alternatively - you can run the notebooks on Google Colab!